FedericoBonel/puck/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "Bug Report 🐛"
+name: "Bug report 🐛"
-about:
-  Report a problem with Puck.
+about: Report a problem with Puck.
 Please provide enough information to reproduce the problem.
-title: "Bug: "
+title: 'Bug: '
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''

 ---

 ## Description